 Achieving the United States' Intended Nationally Determined Contribution

 More than 180 nations representing more than 95 percent of global greenhouse gas emissions offered “intended nationally determined contributions” (INDCs) to the Paris Agreement reached in December 2015.
 The United States’ INDC is an economy-wide target to reduce net greenhouse gas emissions 26 to 28 percent below 2005 levels by 2025.
-Available analyses suggest that the United States could reduce emissions by as much as 22 percent with policies either already in place or soon anticipated.
+Available analyses suggest that the United States could reduce emissions by more than 22 percent with policies either already in place or soon anticipated.
 Options for achieving further reductions to meet the 2025 target may include additional policies, technological advances, and stronger action by cities and companies.
 Concerted efforts across multiple fronts could reasonably produce the reductions needed to meet the goal.
-This paper examines the progress that has been achieved since 2005, the effect existing and proposed policies will have by 2025 as well plausible steps to fill the gap.
+Specifically, this paper looks at the progress that has been achieved since 2005, the effect existing and proposed policies will have by 2025 as well plausible steps to fill the gap.